Part Four

 Erëmirë Krasniqi: What did you do that day, did you go out or…

 Hysni Krasniqi: Yes, we did, we celebrated like everyone else.
 But look, I’m not a person who loves celebrating, I’m distant in every occasion, the good and the bad, I handle them the same.
 I’m distant with everything.
-I know what happiness is, what sadness is, but I stay cool, it’s better.
-For example, I don’t go crazy, get out of human frames.
-One should always be aware of what one does, both on the street and at home, as one should be aware everywhere.
+I know what joy is, what misery is, but I stay cool, it’s better.
+For example, I don’t go mad, and lose myself.
+One should always be aware of what one does, both in the street and at home, as one should be aware everywhere.

-Some, why are you firing guns?
+To some, why are you firing guns?
 Why are you firing guns?
 You had a time when you had to use guns, but not in freedom, not in weddings.
 Celebrate with your voice, not guns.
 What primitivism is it to shoot with a gun, bim bim bim {onomatopoeia}.
 What is it, tell me?
-It is, to tell you the truth, somehow it comes out of the human psyche, it comes out completely.
+It is, to tell you the truth, somehow it goes out of the human psyche, it goes out completely.

 Erëmirë Krasniqi: I don’t have any other questions, but…